sanjaythadani/purecss-ui-menu/README.md

 Once the parent design system is installed, then install the submenu package:
 npm install purecss-ui-menu --save

-Include any one of the CSS stylesheets from the dist folders of the package, depending on the required theme and the minification required.
+Include any one of the CSS stylesheets from the dist folders of the package, depending on the required theme and the minification.
 <link href="purecss-ui-default.css" rel="stylesheet">
 <link href="purecss-ui-menu-default.css" rel="stylesheet">